This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 You should get legal advice if you receive any of the following:

 See also our Fact Sheet: Help I’m being made bankrupt!

-This is only a brief guide and it is recommended that you speak to a financial counsellor to discuss the best option for you in your circumstances.
+This is only a brief guide.
+It is recommended that you speak to a financial counsellor to discuss the best option for you in your circumstances.

-Last Updated: July 2020
+Last Updated: January 2020